dkvz/dkvz-scripts/README.md

 None of these are mandatory.
 I think.

 * DELETEME_FILE - Path to the throwable notepad text file (see n.sh)
+* SCRATCH_FILE - Path to the other throwable file (it's getting out of control)
 * GUI_TEXT_EDITOR - Path to a graphical text editor to use
 * WEB_BROWSER - Path to browser to use, usually defaults to `xdg-open`
 * REMMINA_PROFILES_PATH - Path to Remmina profile files - Added it when I started using the flatpak